fmv1992/wrek_download/readme.md

 ## TODO

+- Exit codes are wrong.
+Even if all music is already downloaded there is a error exit code.
 - Improve meaningfulness of the tests.
 - ~~Download only m3u files present in the whitelist file (thus making the downloading phase faster).~~ (v1.1.3)